greg-js/arch-wiki-md-repo/wiki/_content/english/Distcc.md

-Distcc is a program to distribute builds of C, C++, Objective C or Objective C++ code across several machines on a network. distcc should always generate the same results as a local build, is simple to install and use, and is usually much faster than a local compile.
-The cool part is one can use it together with pacman/srcpac.
+Distcc is a program to distribute builds of C, C++, Objective C or Objective C++ code across several machines on a network.
+It should always generate the same results as a local build, is simple to install and use, and is usually much faster than a local compile.
+The cool part is one can use it together with native Arch build tools such as makepkg.

 ## Contents